blackjetrock/experimental-computer-for-schools/README.md

 * Examine the store
 * Examine the machine state
 * Load and store machine state from and to the SD card

+<h2>Tests</h2>

+There is a set of tests built in to the firmware that can be run to check th eoperation of the machine.
+The tests are run using the '=' menu option on the USB CLI.
+They take quite a while to run and once finished the '@' menu option can be used to display the result.
+If a test is successful then 'Passed' is display.
+If it failed the 'Failed' is displayed, along with the expected and calculated results.

 <h1>PCB</h1>